unicfdlab/hybridCentralSolvers/README.md

 United collection of hybrid  Central solvers - one-phase, two-phase and multicomponent versions.

-Only OpenFOAM+ version of the OpenFOAM technology is supported sinces 2018.
+Only OpenFOAM+ version of the OpenFOAM technology is supported since 2018.
 Use branches digitef-dev-YYMM, where YYMM - corresponds to OpenFOAM+ version, for example 1812

 1. **pimpleCentralFoam** - Pressure-based semi implicit compressible flow of perfect gas solver based on central-upwind schemes of Kurganov and Tadmor with LTS support for steady-state calculations